franckXu/blog-1/_sources/2017/02/20/memory-management.rst.txt

 cycles*.

-Reference cycles occur when two heap objects hold references to each other even after no longer being reachable from the heap.
+Reference cycles occur when two heap objects hold references to each other even after no longer being reachable from the stack.
 In this case, a tracing garbage collector would mark the objects as being unreachable and deallocate them, but simple reference counting would not be able to identify this - from that point of view, each object is being referred to by another object thus it should not